BaseCase/trello2markdown/README.md

 ## TODO
 ### for v1
 - [ ] instructions for how to get the export from private boards
+- [ ] ensure card and list orders are maintained
 - [ ] license file
 - [ ] google analytics tracker
 - [ ] HOWTO video